 - During the mid-point of the school year, teachers attend one full-day training session run by our licensed CARE facilitators.

-- Teachers complete surveys prior to training, at the midpoint of the year, and at the end of the semester.
+- Teachers complete surveys prior to training, mid-year, and at the end of the semester.

 - Participation in the CARE program resulted in significant improvements in teacher well-being, efficacy, burnout/time-related stress, and mindfulness compared with controls.

 - Teachers view CARE as a feasible, acceptable, and effective method for reducing stress and improving performance.